appuio/gluster-recycler/README.md

 access to the Kubernetes API and uses the GlusterFS FUSE client binaries for mounting GlusterFS volumes.
 It runs in a loop (every 5 minutes by default) getting a list of persistent volumes and examining their state.
-For each volume that it finds in a failed state with the message "no volume plugin matched" it mounts it, removes all of the files, and then deletes and re-creates the volume in OpenShift.
+For each volume that it finds in a failed state with the message "no volume plugin matched" or in a released state without message it mounts it, removes all of the files, and then deletes and re-creates the volume in OpenShift.
 This effectively recycles the volume making it clean and available for use with new persistentVolumeClaims.

 ## Service Account